+The Company is headed by an effective Board, comprising individuals with diversified backgrounds and who collectively brings with them a wide range of business, legal and financial experience to lead and contribute to the success of the Group.
 The Board oversees the Group's overall policies, strategies, key operational initiatives, performance and measurement, internal controls and risk management to protect and enhance long-term shareholders' value.
 The Board and management are committed to conducting business with integrity, consistent with high standards of business ethics, and in compliance with all applicable laws and regulatory requirements.
 Board members are entrusted to discharge their duties and responsibilities objectively, act in the best interest of the Company and hold management accountable for performance.
 The primary roles and responsibilities of the Board, apart from its statutory duties, include: